-This programme is a world-first in combining a scholarly approach to Critical Care, Leadership and Management.
-It is suited to Critical Care professionals who wish to develop an academic approach to Critical Care as well as improve their understanding and practice of Leadership and Health Care management.
-With sepsis as a leading cause of death and a growing population with increasingly manageable co-morbidities, the burden on Critical Care facilities is rising.
-As the specialty continues to evolve in the current climate, the need for professionals who can take on Leadership and Management roles has never been greater.
-With teaching delivered in state-of-the-art clinical facilities at one of the largest teaching hospitals in the UK and at the triple-accredited Adam Smith Business School, this programme aims to develop the future clinical leaders in Critical Care.
+This programme is a world-first in combining a scholarly approach to critical care, leadership and management.
+It is suited to critical care professionals who wish to develop an academic approach to critical care as well as improve their understanding and practice of leadership and health care management.
+With sepsis as a leading cause of death and a growing population with increasingly manageable co-morbidities, the burden on critical care facilities is rising.
+As the speciality continues to evolve in the current climate, the need for professionals who can take on leadership and management roles has never been greater.
+With teaching delivered in state-of-the-art clinical facilities at one of the largest teaching hospitals in the UK and at the triple-accredited Adam Smith Business School, this programme aims to develop the future clinical leaders in critical care.

 - Contact: email@example.com